Maxnor899/small-audio-toolkit/docs/02_conceptual/SYSTEM_DESIGN_JOURNEY.md

-# User Journey — Synthesis (Intent → Protocol → Results)
+# system design Journey — Synthesis (Intent → Protocol → Results)

-This document is a **synthetic recap** of the complete user journey design discussed so far.
+This document is a **synthetic recap** of the complete system design discussed so far.
 It is meant to be reused as a reference in other discussions, chats, or design reviews.

 It deliberately focuses on: